TechRetreat/learnathon/mobile/ios/10-Map.md

     ```swift
     override func viewDidLayoutSubviews() {
       super.viewDidLayoutSubview()

       // Code to set the mapView's frame
     }
     ```
   - Next, we need a list of all of the caches.
 We can get this using our nifty `DataModelManager` that we created earlier.
-To access the shared insance just use `DataModelManager.sharedInstance`, then we can simply access the `caches` property of the shared instance to get all of the caches.
+To access the shared instance just use `DataModelManager.sharedInstance`, then we can simply access the `caches` property of the shared instance to get all of the caches.
   - Now we want to get a list of annotations based on this list of caches.
 In Swift we can do this using the `map` function, which is like a short cut for a for loop:
     ```swift
     annotations = caches.map { (id, cache) in